Notes

 That white smiling city by the blue Pacific shore –

-I mind the broad white plaza, where folks pass to and fro,
+I mind the broad white plaza, senoritas come and go,

 Church-bells all the morning, fiddles all the night –

-Oh, a neat place, a sweet place, a sailorman's delight!
+Oh, a fair place, a rare place, a sailorman's delight!

 Is the rattle of the windlass, the clicking of the pawl,